sarthkh/portfolio-v2/posts/apps-vs-pages.md

 }
 ```

-Pages was *the* way to create routes in Next.js before the introduction of the App router.
-The Pages directory offers a simple and straight forward approach to handle routing in a Next.js application, but has a defining limitation &mdash;
+The Pages directory was the primary way to create routes in Next.js before the introduction of the App router.
+While it offers a simple and straightforward approach to handle routing, it has a defining limitation:

-**It's Simple**.
-The simplicity of the pages directory is both it's greatest and worst feature.
-It's ideal for smaller applications with simple, static pages but becomes difficult to use in larger applications with advanced routing & layouts, dynamic pages, etc. Essentially, the pages directory is simple and is best used for simple applications.
-You can certainly find workarounds to complete more complex tasks, but at that point, you may benefit from using the app directory.
+**Simplicity**.
+The simplicity of the Pages directory is both its greatest strength and weakness.
+It's ideal for smaller applications with simple, static pages but becomes challenging to manage in larger applications with advanced routing, layouts, dynamic pages, etc. Essentially, the Pages directory is best suited for simple applications.
+You can find workarounds for more complex tasks, but you may benefit from using the App directory in those cases.

-## App
+## The App Directory
-Using the **app** directory, the structure of this portfolio looks more like this &mdash;
+Using the App directory, the structure of a portfolio might look like this:

 ```
 src/